Statistical Inference for Oscillation Processes: Appendix 2: The nonparametric EM-estimate

 For fixed $\phi$ minimization with respect to $f(\phi)$ now yields

 i.e. the result.
 For the filter and the smoother the proofs are the same. $\Box$

 \textbf{Acknowledgements:} This research has been supported by the Deutsche Forschungsgemeinschaft under DA 187/15-1, through the Research Training Group RTG 1953 and by Heidelberg University under Frontier D.801000/08.023.
 It has been conducted as part of the project Labex MME-DII (ANR11-LBX-0023-01).
+The authors are very grateful to two anonymous referees for their helpful comments.